Q&A: The Critical Condition of Rural Health Part 1

 MEDHOST: What kind of unique challenges are rural hospitals facing when trying to do those things that make their defined population healthier?

-MEDHOST: We often see some of that pressure in the form of payment models that don’t account for the unique rural challenges.
+MEDHOST: Payment models often don’t account for the unique rural challenges.
 How can rural-specific payment models play a part in reducing pressure and help rural facilities remain profitable?

 Tim: In a rural community you see patients in more places than just the hospital setting.
 You see them at the ballgame, at church, at the grocery store, and the farmer’s market.
 You want that to continue.
 NRHA mission states that we should do all we can to improve the health of our communities.
 Current payment models don’t align very well with helping rural providers achieve that.
 We’d love to be paid for prevention, but right now we’re being paid for just the pounds of cure.